ets-berkeley-edu/suitec/README.md

 By default, Collabosphere will poll the Canvas API for any new activities that are included in the engagement index.
 Whether polling should be enabled and how often it should run can be configured in the `canvasPoller` section of the configuration file.

+You will need to configure a Canvas API key for a user, preferably a global Canvas administrator, that is able to list the:
+ - users
+ - assignments *and* all their submissions
+ - discussion

 ### Production build